StanleyPhung/collector_mail/README.md

 ## Overview

 This automatos project, bootstrapped with `create-t3-app`, is a full-stack application built with Next.js, NextAuth.js, Prisma, Drizzle, Tailwind CSS, and tRPC.
 The project aims to provide a simple and efficient starting point for developers to build web applications using these popular technologies.
+For some demonstration, this is the link to the video I'll show: https://drive.google.com/file/d/18anvqqpITDIef4iwNwb3_Lq1hz1W-qd4/view?usp=sharing

 ## Key Components